kwkou/815/includes/mobile-services-dotnet-backend-configure-blob-storage.md

 	These properties are used to generate the SAS and to store image information.
 Note that the casing on these properties matches the JavaScript backend version.

 	>[WACOM.NOTE] When using the default database initializer, Entity Framework will drop and recreate the database when it detects a data model change in the Code First definition.
 To make this data model change and maintain existing data in the database, you must use Code First Migrations.
-The default initializer cannot be used against a SQL数据库 in Azure.
+The default initializer cannot be used against a SQL Database in Azure.
 For more information, see [How to Use Code First Migrations to Update the Data Model](/zh-cn/documentation/articles/mobile-services-dotnet-backend-how-to-use-code-first-migrations).

 ##<a name="update-scripts"></a>Update the TodoItem controller to generate a shared access signature